ronakbanka/getting-started-nim/README.md

-# Getting Started with NIM on NVIDIA Workbench
+# Getting Started with NVIDIA NIM and Workbench
 This project is a getting started guide on running NVIDIA NIMs using workbench and docker compose

 ## Description